cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/orchid-gpu-cluster.md

 {{<command user="user" host="sci-vm-01">}}
 srun --gres=gpu:1 --partition=orchid --account=orchid --qos=orchid --pty /bin/bash
-(out)srun: job 24096593 queued and waiting for resources (out)srun: job 24096593 has been allocated resources
+(out)srun: job 19505658 queued and waiting for resources (out)srun: job 19505658 has been allocated resources
 {{</command>}}

-At this point, your shell prompt will change to the GPU node `gpuhost016`, which is allocated for this interactive session on ORCHID.
+At this point, your shell prompt will change to the GPU node `gpuhost004`, but with access to one GPU as shown by the NVDIA utility:
 You will have the one GPU allocated at this shell, as requested:

-{{<command user="user" host="gpuhost16">}}
+{{<command user="user" host="gpuhost004">}}
 nvidia-smi
 (out)+-----------------------------------------------------------------------------------------+
-(out)| NVIDIA-SMI 550.90.07              Driver Version: 550.90.07      CUDA Version: 12.4     |
+(out)| NVIDIA-SMI 570.133.20             Driver Version: 570.133.20     CUDA Version: 12.8     |
 (out)|-----------------------------------------+------------------------+----------------------+
 (out)| GPU  Name                 Persistence-M | Bus-Id          Disp.A | Volatile Uncorr.
 ECC |
 (out)| Fan  Temp   Perf          Pwr:Usage/Cap |           Memory-Usage | GPU-Util  Compute M. |